ton-community/ton-docs/docs/develop/howto/compile.md

 mkdir ton-build
 ```

-   Then run the following in a terminal of Linux:
+Then run the following in a terminal of Linux or MacOS:

 ```bash
 cd ton-build